Aquanty/rtd-hgs/docs/source/index.rst

 Input instructions !
 Solute Definition !
 Zoned freundlich isotherm

 Input instructions !
-Input instructions !
-Solute uptake by plant roots !
+Solute uptake by plant

 --------------

-|

 #. **partition_constant** The fraction of solute in the transpiration
    stream relative to the full stream (value between 0 and 1) in the